openvino/mtb-solidity/README.md

 - Holders deposit OVI into the vault → mint gOVI → delegate → vote in Governor.
 - Governor queues/executess via Timelock.
 - `REBASER_ROLE` on OVI can call `split()`; it calls the Oracle to check thresholds and resets its timers (DAO has `RESETTER_ROLE` on the oracle).
 - gOVI is also the asset for the liquidity pool with the quote token.
 Reason: OVI rebases (changing balances), which would distort AMM reserves/pricing; gOVI is non-rebasing, so the pool price remains consistent while still representing underlying OVI and carrying voting power.
+This wrapper pattern works with any Uniswap version (v2/v3/v4) or similar AMM, so you are not locked to v2.

 ---